ubidzz/re-engineered-engintron-plugin-BETA/README.md

 ├──├──├──certs (All domains cert files will be copied here)<br>
 ├──├──├──keys (All domains key files will be copied here)<br>
 ├──├──├──vhosts (All domains vhost files will be created here)<br>

+You can SSH and run this /etc/nginx/ssl/build_nginx_ssl_vhosts.sh command to run the plugin to create/update/delete the domains crt, key, caboundle and conf files.